seanmacentee/DeviceShapes/README.md

 # CSS & SVG Device Shapes
 This a collection of responsive, lightweight CSS & SVG device shapes.
 The goal here was to create responsive device shapes with minimal markup and to keep filesize as small as possible.
+Full blog post about it [here](https://seanmacentee.com/ridiculously-lightweight-responsive-css-svg-device-shapes/).
 I also wanted to embed html content within the device screens so CSS is easier to work with than SVG for that.
 It's as simple as doing this:

 ```